null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/outis_lcb.png)

-Great damage and good clashes make for a surprisingly workable identity.
-LCB Outis is one of the few identities with a workable S1, giving her a somewhat unique tempo.
-The multicoins make it pretty impactful when it connects, and serves to raise her average damage considerably, especially when used to clean up staggered targets.
-Her kit effects also contribute a lot more damage than is standard, which is great, considering how her numbers weren't bad to begin with.
-Her evade is remarkably weak, but still an evade nonetheless.

-In terms of downsides, having only 26 defense makes her glassy, and she may be directly outperformed by higher tier damage-oriented identities.
-Still, if a roster lacks those units, or favours a different tempo, LCB Outis may be a surprisingly decent replacement.
+\+ Great damage and decent clashes make for a surprisingly workable identity
+\+ Workable S1 gives her a rare tempo, and serves as a solid tool to clean up staggered targets or exploit skills that are easy to clash
+\+ Hit effects contribute a lot more damage than is standard

+\- Only 26 defense makes her glassy
+\- May be directly outperformed by higher tier damage-oriented identities

 ---